Chad Gow Arrested in Aurora Commercial Vehicle Accident

 Commercial delivery companies often deploy rapid response teams to accident scenes to mitigate their liability before victims fully understand the extent of their injuries.

-Stefano Formica, Of Counsel at Bond Legal, noted that "In delivery van accidents involving reckless speeding, victims can pursue civil claims against both the driver and the employing company to cover mounting medical bills and long-term care."
+Stefano Formica, Of Bond Legal, noted that "In delivery van accidents involving reckless speeding, victims can pursue civil claims against both the driver and the employing company to cover mounting medical bills and long-term care."

 Under Colorado law, individuals injured due to another party's negligence may be entitled to seek compensation for medical expenses, lost wages, and pain and suffering.